streamnative/function-mesh-website/docs/scaling.md

 - [1] `replicas`: it should be equal to or greater than the value of the `minReplicas`.
 By default, it is set to 2.
 Therefore, VPA can update resources for the Pods and ensure that at least there are live Pods during the update process.
 You can modify the minimal value by setting the `pod.vpa.updatePolicy.minReplicas` option.
 - [2] `updateMode`: define the behavior of the VPA Updater.
     - `Auto` or `Recreate`: the VPA Updater recreates Pods when the resource recommendation is changed.
-    - `Initial`, the VPA Updater only assigns resources on Pod creation.
+    - `Initial`: the VPA Updater only assigns resources on Pod creation.
     - `Off`: the VPA Updater does nothing to Pods but just saves the recommended resources in the VPA object.
 - [3] `containerName`: specify different resource policies for different containers.
 The asterisk symbol (`*`) means that you can specify resource policies for all containers.
 - [4] `minAllowed`: the minimum value of recommended resources.
-- [5] `minAllowed`: the maximum value of recommended resources
+- [5] `maxAllowed `: the maximum value of recommended resources.

 ##### Enable VPA based on resource requests